clivetong/Talks/Zod/README.md

 - [See the Hejlsberg talk at ICFP](https://www.youtube.com/live/d0zFruedB-w?si=BaKI1LX3F3KKXZBD&t=763)
 - This is a type system for the sake of tooling
   - not runtime safety or compilers
-- Arbitary limits in certain places to keep it feeling fast
+- Arbitrary limits in certain places to keep it feeling fast

 ---